IqraArshad-DS/CodeAlpha_Task1_IrisClassification/README.md

 3. Use the saved model (final_gradient_boosting_model.pkl) for predictions.

 **Technologies Used:**
-  Python
+ - Python
-  Scikit-learn
+ - Scikit-learn
-  Matplotlib, Seaborn
+ - Matplotlib, Seaborn
-  Gradient Boosting Classifier
+ - Gradient Boosting Classifier

+**About CodeAlpha**

+This project is part of Task 1 for the CodeAlpha internship program.